microsoft/fast/packages/web-components/fast-foundation/src/calendar/calendar.spec.md

 - `week` - each row of days
 - `day` - each numbered day
 - `date` - the number date in the day cell
-- `today` - the number date for the current date
+- `today` - the current dates cell

 ---

 ## Implementation

-*Important aspects of the planned implementation with careful consideration of web standards and integration.*

 ```html
 <fast-calendar